DenisGorbachev/picturesque-pintask-theme-template/README.md

 Picturesque theme template for Pintask
 =========================

-Using pictures for board backgrounds has just been made easier.
-Just specify as the first executable file when adding your extension on http://pintask.me/.
+Using pictures for board backgrounds is easy.
+Just specify `https://denisgorbachev.github.io/picturesque-pintask-theme-template/picturesque.css` as the first file and your CSS for board background as the second file when adding your extension on http://pintask.me/.

 This versatile template is only a few lines of code: